Swift-Wiki/Getting-Started-With-Swift/README.md

 Learning any new area of programming can be extremely intimidating so question and answer sites are perpetually flooded with people asking about how to get started.

-The goal of this repository is to provide a collaborative space for people to organize resources that allow others to learn Swift and related technologies.
+The goal of this repository is to provide a collaborative space for people to organize resources that allow others to learn Swift and related technologies. **It is not just for beginners.**

 Can you make improvements to this repository?
 We'd love for you to [contirbute](#contributing).

 What are you actually trying to learn?
 ----------------

 The first question you must answer is: what are you actually trying to learn?
-As beginners, we often don't know how the pieces of technology fit together to achieve our goals.
+We often don't know how the pieces of technology fit together to achieve our goals.
 That is our first step.

 Swift is simply the language we use to give a computer instructions.
 It would be *incredibly* time consuming bordering on impossible to create any sort of software without the use of other technologies that we must also learn.
 Below are some of the things we can do with Swift with links to separate pages that list out resources to help learn those technologies.